Product Design, B2B, Ecommerce, SaaS, Design System

 Reimagined order processing flow to reduce churn rate and improve Seller Experience

-I joined the team as a UX Designer III and now work as Design Manager.
-Solv is a B2B eCommerce startup based in Noida, India.
-Over the past three years, I’ve led the design and strategy for the Seller Portal experience, successfully delivering multiple enhancements to improve usability and drive adoption.
+I joined Solv, a B2B eCommerce startup, as a UX Designer III and now lead the design team as a Design Manager.
+Over the past three years, I’ve led the end-to-end design strategy for the Seller Portal, delivering key enhancements that improved usability, reduced churn, and increased product adoption.

 Challenge